orels1/shaders.orels.sh/src/pages/docs/inspector/overview.md

 - Texture Packing
 - Keyword debugging
 - Presets
-- Settings props based on other props
+- Setting props based on other props

+And many more...

 ## Installation